-Is Agave Syrup Smarter Than Sugar?Is agave -- the earthy sugar alternative popping up in cookies, ice cream, candy, granola, and even salsa and spaghetti sauce -- healthful, hype, or downright dangerous?
+nectar."
+But is agave -- the earthy sugar alternative popping up in cookies, ice cream, candy, granola, and even salsa and spaghetti sauce -- healthful, hype, or downright risky?

 This liquid sweetener is made from the sweet nectar (aguamiel, or "honey water") at the heart of a Mexican desert plant -- yep, from the same succulent used for making tequila.
 Makers of agave syrup claim that it saves you calories, keeps blood sugar low, and is just plain better for you than conventional sweeteners because it's "natural" and sometimes "organic."